 Students who have studied pharmacy, occupational therapy, or physical therapy in other fully accredited schools may be admitted with advanced standing.
 To qualify for a Creighton degree, transfer students must, at a minimum, complete the last two years of their program at Creighton.
-Individualized programs of study are constructed for advanced standing students by the Assistant/Associate Dean for Academic Affairs.
+Individualized programs of study are constructed for advanced standing students by the Assistant/Associate Dean in the Office of Academic and Student Affairs.